Table of Contents

 6. Collateral release: Once the loan is fully repaid, the lender will release the lien on the collateral and return the title of the property or vehicle to the borrower.

-How to Apply for a Secured loan
+How to Apply for a Secured Loan

 Getting a secured loan involves a few steps: